 I’ve seen little consistency in compliance schemes on several heavily regulated SAP projects.
 The only constant is the painfully inefficient, frustrating, and obstructive design of compliance systems.
 These compliance systems never follow the famous “7 habits” for success.
 I have yet to see a compliance system designed from the beginning with the end in mind.

 How do you Improve Approval Processes in an SAP Regulated Environment?

-Your internal compliance requirements may be slowly choking your business with overly rigorous controls that really aren’t supported by a genuine regulatory requirement.
-Or worse still, the exponential growth of “controls” may mean that the people who are leading the effort do not actually understand the real regulatory requirements.
+Your internal compliance requirements may be slowly choking your business with overly rigorous controls that aren’t supported by a genuine regulatory requirement.
+Or worse still, the exponential growth of “controls” often means that important processes and functions are not enhanced to improve the business and operations.
 There has got to be some measure of balance between the required controls and the ability to make changes.

 Compliance “Gates” that Affect Your SAP Project Time and Budget

 Too often compliance processes rely on many “serial” processes or “gates.”
 These serial processes have built-in “stops” to ensure that certain critical steps are accomplished before being able to continue.
 Anyone who has been there knows the problems with being forced to stop, and then wait for days, or in some cases even weeks, before the “gated” procedure is completed.
 Worse still, while the intent is to place these “gates” or checkpoints into the processes at critical points, they often end up throughout approval processes choking any possible efficiency.